 In the Excel sheet, in which you have created your schedule for content delivery to your customers make sure that you take good care of this when jotting in the content that you will deliver.

 A simple, effective rule of thumb is - Don’t post the same message everywhere – remember who the audience is on each platform and how they use the platform to interact.

 10. Remember to act as a customer service rep.

 In social media marketing what’s vital is – engagement.

 Social media marketing must be a two-way street.
 If ever you treat social media as a technique for only sending out information to your customers without caring twopence for what they are saying, your social media strategy will tank really alarmingly.
 Unless of course you are not really measuring the results of your social media efforts.

 It’s imperative that all user-generated content, such as comments (for or against), feedback (positive or negative) are responded to on a social media stream almost immediately.
 Customer Relationship Management (CRM) is crucial to the success of any social media marketing effort.

 Ensure that someone collects, collates, and analyses the statistics obtained from Google, as well as any other social media statistics delivery tool (do take a quick look at Moz).

-Statistics should be collected daily, but can be analysed on a weekly or bimonthly basis.
+Statistics should be collected daily but can be analyzed on a weekly or bi-monthly basis.
 If the time frame for analyzing your social statics goes beyond 15 days, then you run the danger of putting in a ton of social media marketing planning and execution, without getting the results expected.

 12. Tweak your social media marketing strategy constantly